CTCycle/XREPORT-radiological-reports-generator/README.md

 **1) Data analysis:** analyze and validate the image and text dataset using different metrics.
 At first, a summary of images statistics is generated and saved in the image statistics table of the database.
 This summary includes mean pixel values, pixel standard deviation, pixel values range and noise ratio and standard deviation.
 Then, the average pixel distribution is calculated and saved into *resources/database/validation*.

-**2) Build ML dataset:** Prepare the reports dataset for machine learning by processing and tokenizing X-ray descriptions and retrieving the associated image paths.
-Only one instance of the processed dataset is allowed at a time, and all training will be conducted using this data along with the corresponding processing metadata.
+**2) Build ML dataset:** Prepare the reports dataset for machine learning by processing the source data through the following steps:
+- Clean the text of X-ray reports
+- Tokenize the X-ray report texts
+- Retrieve the file paths of corresponding images

+The processed data will be split into training and validation sets, then stored in the database along with associated processing metadata.

 **3) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options: